trdastidar/Fisherfaces_On_Hadoop/README.md

 * 'input': The file containing the input images.
 This file will be copied to the HDFS. *TODO*: Make it possible to directly specify an HDFS file.
 * 'local\_path': The local work directory where all temporary/intermediate results and log files will be stored.
 * 'hdfs\_path': The HDFS work directory path. _Caution_: This directory will be *deleted* and recreated before the process starts, so make sure this path either does not exist or is empty.

+Optional parameters:
+* 'hadoop\_nn': The Hadoop name node URI.
+To be used to generate the distributed cache location.
+If not specified, defaults to 'hdfs://localhost:9000/'
+* 'k1': The number of eigenvectors to choose in the PCA stage.
+If not specified, then k1 will be taken as min((N-C), 2000).
+* 'k2': The number of eigenvectors to choose in the LDA stage.
+If not specified, then k1 will be taken as min(C-1), 1000).
+* 'num\_splits': The number of splits to be generated for the final Fisherfaces DB.
+Defaults to '4'.

+'Use at your own risk' parameters:
+* 'script': Name of the auxillary script for running the Hadoop streaming jobs.
+Defaults to 'Hadoop\_Functions.py' in the same directory as the main script.
+* 'format': '0' indicates base64 encoded I/O (recommended) and any other value indicates ascii I/O. Defaults to '0'.

 To create a model from a training set of images: